MicrosoftDocs/memdocs/memdocs/intune/protect/certificates-digicert-configure.md

 ms.collection: M365-identity-device-management
 ---
-# Set up the Certificate Connector for DigiCert PKI Platform
+# Set up the Certificate Connector for Microsoft Intune to support the DigiCert PKI Platform

-Use the Certificate Connector for Microsoft Intune to issue PKCS certificates from DigiCert PKI Platform to Intune-managed devices.
-You can use the connector with only a DigiCert certification authority (CA), or with both a DigiCert CA and a Microsoft CA.
+You can use the *Certificate Connector for Microsoft Intune* to issue PKCS certificates from DigiCert PKI Platform to Intune-managed devices.
+The certificate connector works with either a DigiCert certification authority (CA) only, or with both a DigiCert CA and a Microsoft CA.

 > [!TIP]
 > DigiCert acquired Symantec's Website Security and related PKI Solutions business.
 For more information about this change, see the [Symantec technical support article](https://support.symantec.com/en_US/article.INFO4722.html).